Diabetic retinopathy is damage to blood vessels in the retina. The retina is tissue in the back of the eye.

-There are 2 types of diabetic retinopathy:
+There are two types of diabetic retinopathy:

 Copyright © Nucleus Medical Media, Inc.

-Diabetes causes high levels of glucose in the blood.
-Over time, this excess glucose can cause damage to small blood vessels throughout the body.
-The blood vessels in the retina are sensitive to this type of damage.
+Diabetes causes high levels of sugar in the blood.
+Over time, excess blood sugar can damage small blood vessels in the body.
+This includes blood vessels in the retina.

-Factors that may increase your risk of diabetic retinopathy include:
+Things that raise the risk of diabetic retinopathy are:

 Early diabetic retinopathy may not cause any symptoms.
-Over time, diabetic retinopathy can cause:
+Over time, symptoms may be:

-Early stages of the disease may not require eye treatment but management of blood glucose, cholesterol levels, and blood pressure will help slow or stop damage.
-Your doctor will monitor your condition.
+Early stages of the disease may not need treatment.
+However, it is important to manage blood sugar, cholesterol, and blood pressure.
+This can slow or stop more damage.
+The eye doctor will check the condition.

-To help reduce your chance of getting diabetic retinopathy:
+To help lower the risk of getting diabetic retinopathy:

 American Diabetes Association